The process of change.

 Couple therapy is not about striving for perfection.
 You look at other couples and you watch movies and read books that seem to reinforce the ideal relationship and of course, you start thinking, why is my relationship so hard…surely it should not have to be such a struggle?

 Couple therapy is partly about abandoning the concept of the ideal marriage and the pressures this concept creates.
 It’s about moving from that idea to place of creating an authentic relationship shaped by reality.

 Of course, you argue.
 Maybe you have doubts and think about leaving, or wish that sex was more satisfying and fun.
 Maybe you think that I shouldn’t have to work so hard to make this work.
 However, in our work together, you will come to understand that these thoughts are all part of a healthy relationship.
 Rather than seeking to eliminate these thoughts, couple therapy will show you how to create a more meaningful and intimate connection by using the doubts and moments of discord to strengthen your relationship and build a deeper connection,

-Whether at my Harley Street, London practice, in Sydney or Melbourne or online wherever you are in the world, let me help you to work through both the rupture and the repair so you can then form a deep, lasting and trusting relationship.
+Whether at my Harley Street, London practice or online anywhere in the world, let me help you to work through both the rupture and the repair so you can then form a deep, lasting and trusting relationship.

 Schedule your complimentary consultation.

 Please submit a consultation request and I will contact you within 24 hours.